mobify/workshop--adaptivejs-site/README.md

     {/contentBlock}
     ```

-11. Save the `category.dust` template file and close it.
+11. Save the `template.dust` template file and close it.

-    Your `category.dust` file should look like this:
+    Your `template.dust` file should look like this:

     ![Category Dust Final](https://s3.amazonaws.com/uploads.hipchat.com/15359/58442/SYM32MCq1YTIPIf/Screen%20Shot%202015-11-09%20at%204.48.41%20PM.png)